MAvRK7/RAG-Learning/README.md

 1. simple-rag:
 strictly answers only from docs.
 If query's not in the docs, model says "idk"
 2.  agentic-rag: knows when to retrieve and when to answer
-3.  langgraph-agent: agent control flow using graohs- LangGraph implementation
+3.  langgraph-agent: agent control flow using graohs- LangGraph implementation.
+Includes tool use: Open-Meteo (weather API)